Haverford Township Historical Society

 Nitre Hall / William Rogers House (Circa 1810)

-Powder Mill Valley along Cobbs Creek was for almost 200 years a center of manufacture.
+The Powder Mill Valley along Cobbs Creek was for nearly 200 years a center of manufacture.
 Early grist and saw mills were followed by fulling and dyeing mills.
 The Nitre Hall Powder Mills, which gave the valley its name, were built by Israel Whelen shortly after 1800.
-Our young nation had growing needs for explosives and the mills prospered with an output of 800,000 pounds during the war of 1812.
-Nitre Hall Mills produced a quality and quantity of black powder in the U.S. second only to the Dupont Mills on the Brandywine.
-After the powder mills closed in 1840, Dennis Kelly bought the property and converted the buildings to the manufacture of textiles.
+Our young nation had growing needs for explosives, and the Nitre Hall mills prospered, with an output of 800,000 pounds during the War of 1812.
+Nitre Hall produced a quality and quantity of black powder in the U.S. regarded as second only to the famous Dupont Mills on the Brandywine in Delaware.
+After the powder mills closed around 1840, Dennis Kelly bought the property and converted buildings to the manufacture of textiles.

-Nitre Hall is on the National Register of Historic Places.
-Buildings are open to the public May through October on a scheduled basis, in December for special events, and by appointment.
+Nitre Hall is listed on the National Register of Historic Places.
+It is open to the public on certain Sundays from May through October annually for free docent-guided tours, and by appointment.